Any home can be more energy-efficient

-A cutaway of the house showing features that makes a home energy efficient: airtight construction pointing to the outside walls; high-performing ENERGY STAR windows pointing to the window in the bedroom; air sealing (e.g. around windows, doors, electrical outlets, vents) pointing to the door in the living room; LES or ENERGY STAR lighting pointing to the light in the kitchen; ENERGY STAR appliances (e.g. fridge, clothes washer and dryer) pointing to the fridge in the kitchen; High-performing or ENERGY STAR equipment (e.g, furnace, AC, water heater) pointing to the furnace in the basement; and better insulation (e.g walls, attic, basement) pointing to the cutaway of the wall in the basement.
+A cutaway of the house showing features that makes a home energy efficient: airtight construction pointing to the outside walls; high-performing ENERGY STAR certified windows pointing to the window in the bedroom; air sealing (e.g. around windows, doors, electrical outlets, vents) pointing to the door in the living room; LED or ENERGY STAR certified lighting pointing to the light in the kitchen; ENERGY STAR certified appliances (e.g. fridge, clothes washer and dryer) pointing to the fridge in the kitchen; high-performing or ENERGY STAR equipment (e.g, furnace, AC, water heater) pointing to the furnace in the basement; and better insulation (e.g. walls, attic, basement) pointing to the cutaway of the wall in the basement.

 Comfortable and healthy

 It’s warm in winter, cool in summer and free of drafts.
 The home has great ventilation and excellent air quality; it’s never too humid or dry.
 The people living there use a programmable thermostat to manage heating and cooling at night and when they’re away.

 Always adding value

 This home’s fixtures and upgrades show a commitment to energy efficiency that adds resale value.
 Newer windows and doors, and high-efficiency lighting and appliances not only save money and energy, they also look great to buyers.
 And investments in renewable energy like solar panels can pay off for years to come.